tomcritchlow/tomcritchlow.github.io/wiki/drafts/2022-01-26-electric-tables.md

 ## What Electric Tables Could Be

 Electric Tables V0.1 is really just a sketch.
 It's a working prototype but it's pretty rough around the edges.
 It still has bugs and doesn't really do all the things I'd want it to.
 But I wanted to release it early to get feedback and figure out what to do with it.
 Should I invest time in making it robust and polished?
 Would someone else who can actually code run with it and build a better version?

+There are a variety of solutions out there that do things a bit like Electric Tables but none of them seem quite right...

+- Spreadsheets are cumbersome and slow.
+I'll build a Google Doc to compare things but only when the stakes are high enough...
+And firing up a new spreadsheet is slooooow.
+Adding URLs to a spreadsheet is time consuming as you have to copy and paste fields one by one.
+- Airtable is perhaps the closest competitor to Eletric Tables - allowing for tables of data and some limited web extraction.
+But again - it feels too heavy for the kinds of lightweight uses I'm proposing...
+- Are.na is interesting - it's the perhaps a close cousin in terms of saving URLs to "tables" (channels in Arena language).
+Are.na does a little bit of the extraction pulling a screenshot, title etc from the page but doesn't go far enough (and the UI is clunky as you save over 10-20 URLs into a channel, it's not really designed for comparing and list making)
+- Rows.com is kind of like a supercharged spreadsheet (and I like how they have little tables in the UI vs one infinite canvas) but it's still too "spreadsheety" and is geared heavily to the enterprise (LinkedIn search, Crunchbase search etc).
+Still, I like the spirit.

 I'm not sure where it goes from here, but here are some directions I'd be excited about: